tedliosu/cuda_mergesort_ytl/README.md

 1. Latest complete CUDA toolkit (CUDA 12.6 as of time of writing)

+2. CMake minimum version 3.24

-2. Visual Studio Community (version 2022 as of time of writing)
+3. Visual Studio Community (version 2022 as of time of writing)

-Open a terminal interface and run:

-- `make run` to run linear buffer version of program
-- `make run_circ_buff` to run circular buffer version of program (runs slower than linear version due to implementation overly-aggressively attempting to conserve memory bandwidth; Author thought this version would perform better than linear buffer version but unfortunately the circular buffer version was designed for running fast on older GPU architectures.)
+Open up this repository within Visual Studio Community as a folder, making sure that Visual Studio Community is already configured to handle CMake-based projects per [this article](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170).
+Then the options to build either `main.exe` or `main_circ_buff.exe` should appear in the Startup Item dropdown in the toolbar, and the you may build and run either in either Release with Debug info mode or Debug mode.
+The circular buffer version of this program runs slower than linear version due to implementation overly-aggressively attempting to conserve memory bandwidth; Author thought this version would perform better than linear buffer version but unfortunately the circular buffer version was designed for running fast on older GPU architectures.

-Note: only Linux distributions are supported for now on this main branch.
+Note: this branch has NOT been tested to be built with Linux; please refer to the `main` branch of this repository for the Linux version of this program.

 # TODO